-Its pleasant climate also makes Naoshima a great spot for its sand beaches.
-At the last population count in 2013, the area’s number of inhabitants (made up of several islands) were a little more than three thousands.
-While getting closer to the land, the ferry ride has the advantages of offering incredible views and landscapes thanks to the multiple islands of the Inland Sea.
-To enjoy it at the maximum, do not hesitate to go up to the ferry's superior deck.
+The pleasant climate also makes Naoshima a great spot for visitors to enjoy its sand beaches.
+In the last population count in 2013, the area’s number of inhabitants (made up of several islands) were a little more than three thousands.
+Tourists can travel to Naoshima via ferry, which offers incredible views of the Inland Seto Sea’s multiple islands.
+For the best views, visitors are welcome to go up to the ferry's superior deck.

-This Benesse house (from the eponymous big company based in Okayama) happens to be one of the unmissable places of the island, and this for several reasons:
+The Benesse house (from the large eponymous company based in Okayama) is an unmissable location on the island for several reasons:

-- the surroundings of the main building have numerous sculptures, whether in its park or close to the beach (such as Yayoi Kusama's famous yellow pumpkin, the unofficial symbol of Naoshima);
+- The surroundings of the main building, whether its park or close to the beach, are decorated with numerous sculptures, such as Yayoi Kusama's famous yellow pumpkin, the unofficial symbol of Naoshima.

-- it is the only museum opened on Monday.
+- It is the only museum that is open on a Monday.

-However on this day, since on the Benesse house is the only museum opened, the flow of tourists decreases by 90% down!
-It is therefore the occasion to discover the island from another point of view, enjoying its gorgeous beaches and its rural side to gain a great chance to escape from Japanese big cities.
+Because the Benesse house is the only museum open on this day, the flow of tourists decreases by 90%!
+This is therefore a perfect occasion to discover the island from another point of view.
+Visitors can escape from big Japanese cities and enjoy its gorgeous beaches and rural charm.

-The rest of the week, numerous tourists come to walk around the small roads, tracking the works of Art.
-Pay attention to the entrance fees, quite high in the museums, the only free one being the museum dedicated to 007 (as a reminder of the novel The Man with the Red Tattoo, published in 2002 and where the story takes place).
+The rest of the week, numerous tourists come to explore the small roads and track the works of art.
+Pay attention to the entrance fees, which can be quite high for the museums.
+The only free museum is the one dedicated to 007 (as a commemoration of the novel The Man with the Red Tattoo, which was published in 2002 and which takes okay on this island).

-The game field remains at human scale, but to easily cover the eight square kilometers, we recommend to rent a bike to enjoy the several artistic collections distributed around Naoshima.
+The game field remains on a human scale, but to easily cover the eight square kilometers, we recommend renting a bike to enjoy the several artistic collections distributed around Naoshima.